nangs/AvDe.Sales.Demo/README.md

 ## Getting Started

-**Note: You have to configure a solution to run multiple projects at the same time:**
+**Note: Build solution and configure it to run multiple projects at the same time like this:**

 ![](res/vs_2019_startup.jpg)